TCF ACT and Queanbeyan – a short history since its re-establishment in 1991

 Continuing to meet at Grant Cameron Community Centre has enabled us to consolidate our resources and focus our activities.
 The Southern Cross Club with its ongoing financial support has assisted us in having sufficient funds to pay for our rent at the Centre.

-The continued production of our quarterly newsletter has been facilitated by Tobin Brothers with their assistance with the printing and postage.
-It now goes out to about 100 addresses and with the collation of thoughts from members and articles from other sources it is a comforting and valuable resource.
+Our quarterly newsletter is sent to all members electronically, and with the collation of thoughts from members and articles from other sources it is a comforting and valuable resource.

 Our library has grown from 2 baskets of books and pamphlets to over 350 titles on 3 bookshelves in our room at the Centre under the careful stewardship of our librarian.